RommelTJ/docker_and_kubernetes_notes/complete_guide/s07-deployment-using-aws/01_CI_and_deployments_with_AWS.md

 Get AWS Access and Secret Keys from iam.

 Created environment variables for TravisCI IAM user, access key, and access key on Travis CI.

+## Exposing Ports through the Dockerfile

+* After pushing to main, TravisCI pushes updates to Elastic Beanstalk.
+* We need to expose the port.
+  * With docker run, we manually expose the port (`-p 3000:3000`).
+  * To expose the port in AWS EBS, we update the Dockerfile.prod with an `EXPOSE` instruction.